 If SC\CTL<SC\FHIT> is set, SC\ADDR is used for storing the tag and status bits.
-Each block in the Scache tag store has unique valid, shared, dirty and modify bits on a sub-block (32B) basis.
+For each tag in the Scache, there are unique valid, shared, dirty and modify bits on a sub-block (32B) basis.
 Tag and parity bits are common for both sub-blocks.
-For LD's, Scache drives these bits from the set which is enabled.
+In Force Hit mode, ONLY reads and probes will load the SC\ADDR register.
+The Scache will drive the tag and status from the set which is enabled.
 In this mode, tag and data parity checking are disabled and the SC\ADDR and SC\STAT iprs are not locked on a error.